That makes ecommerce cost less about visual design and more about how much operational complexity the storefront needs to absorb.

 - Customer account areas, loyalty, subscriptions, or bundles

-Budget for Revenue, Not Just Build
+Budget for Revenue, Not Just Delivery

 A store that looks good but leaks customers at checkout is expensive, even if the build quote looked reasonable.
 Budget should reflect the entire conversion path, not just homepage and product page design.